flink-extended/ai-flow/docs/content/developer_guide/contribution.md

 ### Run Tests

-You can run the shell script `run_tests.sh` to verify the modification of AI Flow.
+You can run the shell script `run_tests.sh` to verify the modification of AIFlow.

 If you modified the bundled Airflow, you need to add relevant test cases and run tests according to [Airflow contributing guidelines](flink-ai-flow/lib/airflow/CONTRIBUTING.rst).